ponopress/meilisearch/readme.txt

 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/documentation/article/manage-plugins/#finding-and-installing-plugins-1).

 == Changelog ==

+= 0.0.4 =
+* Include featured images in the default search results.
+* Index documents during post updates, deletions, and bulk edits.
+* Display a loading indicator while indexing and deleting documents.
+* Enable indexing for all available post types, excluding default types like `navigation`, `media` and so on.
+* Add support for WooCommerce

 = 0.0.3 =
 * Fix open on focus option in **Autocomplete Search** block